-- System Event/Error Log
+System Event/Error Log

 Select this choice to view the complete log of POST error messages.
-If an optional IBM Remote Supervisor Adapter II SlimLine is installed, the log also contains system-event messages.
-Use the arrow keys to move between pages in the log.
+Use the arrow keys to move among pages in the log.

 Run the diagnostic programs to get more information about error codes that occur.
 See the Problem Determination and Service Guide on the IBM System x Documentation CD for instructions.